Study of light sterile neutrino at the long-baseline experiment options at KM3NeT: Hierarchy sensitivity

-In the presence of a sterile neutrino, the hierarchy sensitivity of all the experiments decreases due to the degeneracies arising between standard oscillation parameters with the sterile mixing angles and sterile phases.
+In the presence of a sterile neutrino, the hierarchy sensitivities of all the experiments decrease due to the degeneracies arising between standard oscillation parameters with the sterile mixing angles and sterile phases.
 As the FDs are not sensitive to the sterile neutrinos, the hierarchy sensitivities of all the experiments are low.
-There is no significant difference when we change the sterile mass squired difference $\Delta m^{2}_{4 1}$ from 1 eV$^2$ to 10 eV$^2$.
-As we are introducing the NDs, their sensitivity improves.
+There is no significant difference when we change the sterile mass squared difference $\Delta m^{2}_{4 1}$ from 1 eV$^2$ to 10 eV$^2$.
+Once we introduce the NDs, we find an improvement in their sensitivities.
 This is because, inclusion of ND provides a constraint on the sterile mixing parameters which are free in case of only FD.
 For P2O, Upgraded P2O and P2SO, the improvement in the sensitivity is more in the case of $\Delta m^2_{41} = 10$ eV$^2$ as compared to $\Delta m^2_{41} = 1$ eV$^2$.
 For DUNE, the improvement is same for both $\Delta m^2_{41} = 10$ eV$^2$ and 1 eV$^2$.
-The hierarchy sensitivity of Upgraded P2O in the presence of sterile neutrino is similar DUNE both for $\Delta m^{2}_{41} = 1 $ eV$^2$ and $\Delta m^{2}_{41} =$10 eV$^2$.
+The hierarchy sensitivity of Upgraded P2O in the presence of sterile neutrino is comparable to DUNE both for $\Delta m^{2}_{41} = 1 $ eV$^2$ and $\Delta m^{2}_{41} =$10 eV$^2$.
 Similar to the standard interaction case P2O gives the least sensitivity to hierarchy in the presence of sterile neutrino.
-The wiggles in the SI+Sterile curves are coming due to the fact that the $\chi^{2}$ minima lies outside the range of $\Delta {m}^2_{31}$ over which it is minimized at that particular value of true $\delta_{\rm CP}$.